RavikantShinde05/Python_projects/Python based Data Recovery Tool for linux/readme.md

-# Python CLI Data Recovery Tool 🐍:
+# Python CLI Data Recovery Tool (Practise-Project) 🐍:

+# ⚠️ Disclaimer :
+## Use this script responsibly.
+Always double-check disk paths before running recovery tools.
+This tool is meant for educational and recovery purposes as a practise-project only.
+Running data recovery tools can further damage a drive if not used correctly.

 ## Step 1: Set Up Your Project Folder🧰:
 Create a directory for your project: